 Ms Elizabeth Fletcher

-Business and Enterprise Manager
+School Business and Enterprise Manager

-Ms Fletcher joined Brannel School in January 2014, taking up a new Senior Leadership post of School Business & Enterprise Manager.
+Ms Fletcher joined Brannel School in December 2013.
 She came to Brannel with 13 years’ experience working for Cornwall Council, where she was responsible for strategic school place planning and commissioning major capital programmes and projects across Cornwall’s schools’ estate.
-These have included Cornwall Council’s £30m annual schools’ capital programme, £67.3m Private Finance Initiative (PFI) grouped schools scheme, £18m Building Schools for the Future (BSF) pathfinder proposal.
+These have included Cornwall Council’s £30m annual schools’ capital programme, £67.3m Private Finance Initiative grouped schools scheme, £18m Building Schools for the Future pathfinder proposal.

-Ms Fletcher holds a BA (Joint Honours) in Philosophy & Literature from the University of Manchester, a PRINCE2 project management qualification and a Diploma in School Business Management.

-Ms Fletcher believes that the business case for corporate social responsibility can be made; that not only is ethical behaviour in business life the right thing to do in principle, it pays off in financial returns.
+Ms Fletcher holds a BA (Joint Hons) in Philosophy & Literature from the University of Manchester, a PRINCE2 project management qualification and a Diploma in School Business Management.
+She believes that the business case for corporate social responsibility can be made; that not only is ethical behaviour in business life the right thing to do in principle, it pays off in financial returns.
 She is committed to developing an investment strategy for Brannel which recognises the interdependence between business and society and which is based on the premise that there is a positive relationship between corporate social performance and corporate financial performance.